 Students studying remotely or offshore

-- Students studying remotely or off-shore will complete non-invigilated, online, time-limited tests and exams, regardless of COVID-19 alert level.
+- Students studying remotely or off-shore will complete non-invigilated, online, time-limited tests and exams.

 See also: guidance for higher-risk students.